nuriel77/iri-playbook/docs/disclaimer.rst

 Disclaimer
 **********

-* This tutorial is based on the repository's Ansible-playbook I provided.
-It has been tested on CentOS 7.4 and Ubuntu 16.04.
+* This wiki is based on the `Ansible-playbook repository <https://github.com/nuriel77/iri-playbook>`_.
+Please review :ref:`requirements` before installing.
 * Installar is meant to be installed on a clean OS.
 I do not take any responsibility for having installed this on a system with already existing software and/or mission critical services.
-* This tutorial does not include information on how to harden security on your server.
-* For some details I will leave it to you to google (for example, how to SSH access your server).
-Otherwise the tutorial becomes too lofty.
-* I recommend that you use SSH key authentication to your server, disable root SSH access and disable password authentication.
-In addition, do not expose firewall ports if not necessary.
+* You are responsible for the security of your server.
+This includes using strong passwords and storing them safely.
+This wiki includes information on security hardening.
+Please make sure you follow the steps in ref:`securityHardening` to improve your full node's security.
+* Refer to :ref:`appendix` for extra configuration options for your full node.
 * I am not associated with the IOTA foundation.
 I am simply an enthusiastic community member.